-Add roasted butternut squash or pumpkin to your cheese sauce (I love using white cheddar or goat cheese here!) and puree with an immersion blender to work the squash smoothly into the sauce.
+Add roasted butternut squash or pumpkin to your cheese sauce à la our butternut squash mac and cheese (I love using white cheddar or goat cheese here!) and puree with an immersion blender to work the squash smoothly into the sauce.

 Blend sun-dried tomatoes into a sauce with an immersion blender (or blend in batches with a regular blender).
 I love adding goat cheese and fresh chopped basil to this version!

 Avocado adds an amazing depth and creaminess to sauces.
-Blend half an avocado into a white cheddar sauce with an immersion blender for a silky smooth sauce.
+Blend half an avocado into a white cheddar sauce with an immersion blender for a silky smooth avocado mac and cheese sauce.

 STEP 7: THE PERFECT BREAD CRUMB TOPPING.